moirahartigan/Ms1-Schools-Out-Childcare/README.md

 </p>

 #### <em>Typography</em>
 The font-families chosen are Poppins and Lora.
-For the consistency I used Poppins for headings and titles and for the sub heading of services and Find us, I used Lora.
+For consistency I used Poppins for headings and titles and Lora was used for the sub heading of services and Find us.
 #### <em>Imagery</em>
 Imagery plays a very important part in the design for this website.
-I chose bright coloured images that complimented each other on the page while highlighting a fun and enjoyable care service.
+I chose bright colourful images that complimented each other on the page while highlighting a fun and enjoyable care service.

 # Features
 ### Current Features